frovedis/frovedis/doc/manual/python/ml/arima.md

     forecast():  [578.26315696 654.88723312]

-When endog is a dataframe having a supported index (monotonically increasing and associated frequency), then `steps` can be an integer, dates as string or datetime instance to perform forecasting.
+When endog is a dataframe having a supported index (datetime index which is monotonically increasing and associated frequency), then `steps` can be an integer, dates as string or datetime instance to perform forecasting.

 For example,